 There are no pump stations within the West Low Level Sewershed.
+The flow is ultimately received by the Patapsco WWTP.

 The West Low Level SRRR Plan was accepted by the EPA on December 9, 2013 and certified by the County as substantially complete on September 6, 2017.